 Last year, I got to know a young man who was begging close to where I worked.
 He was a real character, never short on stories or quips for passers-by.
 He told people that he needed money for accommodation.

-Fairly regularly, I used to make him cups of tea and talk to him.
+I used to regularly make him cups of tea and talk to him.
 I always urged him to use the local centre run by WLM for homeless people so he could get the long-term help he needed.

 At the same time the employees of a local business had also got to know him.
 After a couple of weeks, unbeknown to me, they decided to pay for a hotel room for him.